Project-OpenBytes/portex/docs/source/schema/primitive_types.rst

  numeric types
 ***************

-There are four numeric types in OpenBytes Schema, they share the same parameters.
+There are four numeric types in Portex, they share the same parameters.

 -  ``int``: 32-bit signed integer.
 -  ``long``: 64-bit signed integer.